zeevgoshen/Clalit_Zeev/README.md

 General notes:
 --------------
-The ReturnNegativeChangeJson method is public only to support unit testing with xunit (it should be private).
+There are several things I wanted to do but due to time constraints didn't make it.

+Client
+1. Home controller change to functional component.
+2. API result validation.

+Server
+1. Use XmlSerilaizer for a more clear conversion.
+2. Change template to web api.

 Future todos:
 -------------
-1) add custom exceptions
+1) custom exceptions
-2) add cache
+2) cache